 Local Requirements

 After following the federal and state requirements, you should now have a road legal tank - but don’t forget there could be local guidelines that might get you in trouble if not followed.
-Be aware of local noise ordinances, restrictions on the size and weight of vehicles, and limits on the type of roads that can accommodate such heavy vehicles in your local area before taking to the public roads in your tank.
+Be aware of local noise ordinances, restrictions on the size and weight of cars, and limits on the type of roads that can accommodate such heavy cars in your local area before taking to the public roads in your tank.

 Getting Your Vessel Ready for the Road